 Download on your preferred podcast platform:

 Take a journey with President and CEO Sue Cunningham as she explores the issues that matter most to advancement leaders.

-NEW!
-Listen to Episode 4: A Conversation with Paul Ramsbottom
+Episode 4: A Conversation with Paul Ramsbottom

 Sue and Paul discuss the importance of philanthropy today, why the relationship between funders and their recipients must be considered a partnership toward shared goals, and that these institution to institution relationships depend on the involvement of academic leaders in order to realise the outcomes that the foundation and the institution are seeking to achieve.
 Mr. Ramsbottom underscored the need for professionalised advancement and development teams especially when as they interact with philanthropies and foundations.
 They discuss the changes taking place in how work gets accomplished, how the Wolfson Foundation has shifted its operations in the face of the pandemic, and why they continue to focus on their core mission instead of pivoting completely to funding for covid-19.

 Paul Ramsbottom is Chief Executive of the Wolfson Foundation and its sister charity, the Wolfson Family Charitable Trust.
 Paul takes a wider interest in issues relating to philanthropy in the UK as a speaker and writer.
 He has undergraduate and postgraduate degrees in History from the University of Oxford.

 Outside of philanthropy, he has an interest in international development which includes founding the Savannah Education Trust—a charity which works in West Africa—and sitting on the Board of Mercy Ships UK.
 His hometown university, the University of Bedfordshire, awarded him an honorary doctorate in 2013.
 In January 2020 he was awarded an OBE for services to charity.

 Episode 3: A Conversation with Cheryl de la Rey